Sunday, 24 JANUARY 2021

-To join the service, click on this link from 9.50am onwards for the live stream: https://bit.ly/StMarysKT
+To join online, click this link for the live stream:

 Meeting ID: 981 5467 9178